 Home centers and hardware stores carry motion sensors ($20) that look like the ones you see mounted on floodlights.
-They’re usually labeled as “replacement” sensors for floodlight fixtures, but you can attach one to a mounting plate ($5) and use it as a remote sensor.
-For a less obtrusive look, we chose a Tuff Dome sensor manufactured by RAB Lighting.
+They’re usually labeled as “replacement” sensors for floodlight fixtures, but you can attach one to a mounting plate and use it as a remote sensor.

-Before you buy a sensor, add up the wattage ratings on the fixtures it will control.
+Before you buy a replacement sensor, add up the wattage ratings on the fixtures it will control.
 The wattage rating of the sensor must be at least as high as the total watts of the fixtures.
 For example, if you have two fixtures, each rated to hold a 100-watt bulb, the sensor must be rated to handle at least 200 watts.
-Most sensors sold at home centers are rated for 300 watts (the rating is listed on the packaging and/or on the sensor itself).
-The Tuff Dome sensor is rated for 500 watts.
-For $65, you can buy a sensor that will handle up to 1,000 watts.

 Step 2: Install junction boxes

 Cut holes for junction boxes.
 On stucco, drill a series of holes around the perimeter, break out the stucco with a chisel and then cut the sheathing with a jigsaw.

 Photo 2: Fasten the junction boxes in place

 Install junction boxes so they’re flush with the exterior surface of the wall.
 Have a helper outside position the box while you fasten it.